Updated: December 5, 2024- 11 min read

 Measure the Right Metrics

 You need to know if your loop is working.
-Identify the most important metrics for your product—this could be a North Star Metric like daily active users or customer acquisition.
+Identify the most important growth metrics for your product—this could be a North Star Metric like daily active users or customer acquisition.
 Tracking these product metrics will help you see if your growth loop is driving meaningful results.

 Action: Set up analytics dashboards to monitor loop performance.
 Pay attention to the time it takes for users to complete a loop cycle—this is your feedback loop, and the shorter it is, the better.